-In October 2017, vandals painted the anti-Semitic slogan "100 years Zionist occupation" in Bulgarian, at the base of a Soviet Army monument in Sofia.
+In October 2017, vandals painted the anti-Semitic slogan "100 years Zionist occupation" in Bulgarian, Anti-Semitics (Communication) monument in Sofia.

 In August 2016, Jewish organizations expressed concern over hate speech and commemoration of World War II figures associated with Nazism, the U.S. State Department said in its annual report on religious freedom, covering 2016.